patientpigeon/electicity-demand/README.md

 # utility-demand
-a pipeline and analysis on how weather and climate affect utility demand
+a pipeline and analysis on how weather affects electricity demand in the Portland area